 The USAID Southern Africa Trade and Investment Hub (the Hub) is the one-stop shop in the Southern African region for businesses and national governments seeking to take advantage of the African Growth and Opportunity Act (AGOA).
-The Hub supports Botswana, Lesotho, Malawi, Mozambique, Namibia, South Africa, Swaziland and Zambia to increase their exports to the U.S. through AGOA.
+The Hub supports countries in Southern Africa to increase their exports to the U.S. through AGOA.

 By the end of the project, the Hub expects to increase non-oil exports to the U.S. by 40 percent.
 Since 2010, the Hub has facilitated over $40 million worth of AGOA exports from Southern Africa to the U.S.